-Previous analyses of this data set include Strauss' who fitted a model later criticised by Kelly and Ripley [60].
-Ripley [98] rejected the Poisson hypothesis and noted that there is both clustering and inhibition between clusters.
-Diggle [31] fitted a Poisson cluster process of Thomas type and reported least squares estimates for the parent intensity and sigma of (25.6, .042).
+Previous analyses of this data set include Strauss' who fitted a model later criticised by Kelly and Ripley [63].
+Ripley [102] rejected the Poisson hypothesis and remarked that there appears to be both clustering and inhibition between clusters.
+Diggle [31] fitted a Poisson cluster process of Thomas type and reported least squares estimates (25.6, .042) for the parent intensity and the standard deviation of daughter-parent distances.
 A goodness of fit test showed adequate fit, but from a biological point of view, a mean number of 26 stumps is implausible.
-In [30] Diggle fitted a Poisson cluster process of Matern type with similar results (radius .098).
+In [30], Diggle fitted a Poisson cluster process of Matérn type with similar results (radius .098).

 None of the above have looked at cluster centre location.
-This was first studied by Lawson [66] who fitted a Poisson Thomas cluster process and reported 16 parents.
+This was first studied by Lawson [70] who fitted a Poisson Thomas cluster process and reported 16 parents.